twbs/blog/_posts/2013-07-27-bootstrap-3-rc1.md

 **Head on over to <{{ site.main }}/> to check it out.** If you're running into any broken links on the downloads, give it a bit for the DNS to sort itself out.

 We're fully aware everyone cannot simply jump right into BS3 yet, so we've kept the docs for 2.3.2 around for easy access.
 You'll find a prominent link to the old docs in all of BS3's documentation.
-If you're in need, head over to [{{ site.main }}/2.3.2/]({{ site.main }}/2.3.2/).
+If you're in need, head over to <{{ site.main }}/2.3.2/>.

 ## What's changed!?